Arpaninformationtech/AtliQ_Hotel_Data_Analysis_Project/README.md

-# AtliQ_Hotel_Data_Analysis_Project
-🚀 Hospitality Domain Data Analysis Project Completed! 🚀
+# 🚀 Hospitality Data Analysis Project - Insights and Discoveries 🏨📊

-Excited to share the results of my latest project in Hospitality Data Analysis using Python! 🏨📊
+Welcome to my latest project in Hospitality Data Analysis using Python!
+I am thrilled to share the key highlights, insights, and lessons learned throughout this exciting journey.

-Key Highlights:
+## Key Highlights:

-Gained valuable insights into the Hospitality Industry, understanding and calculating crucial KPIs and Industry-specific indicators.(like ADR,REVPAR,DURN,DBRN,DSRN ,REALISATION % ,AVG RATING, CANCELLATION %etc.).
+- Gained valuable insights into the Hospitality Industry, calculating crucial KPIs and industry-specific indicators (ADR, REVPAR, DURN, DBRN, DSRN, REALISATION %, AVG RATING, CANCELLATION %, etc.).

-Cleaned and analyzed booking data, identifying outliers and ensuring data integrity.
+- Cleaned and analyzed booking data meticulously, identifying outliers and ensuring data integrity.

-Merged datasets, creating a unified view for a comprehensive analysis.
+- Merged datasets seamlessly to create a unified view for a comprehensive analysis.

-Utilized Python, Pandas, and Matplotlib for powerful data manipulation and visualization.
+- Utilized the power of Python, Pandas, and Matplotlib for robust data manipulation and insightful visualization.

-Insights Obtained:
+## Insights Obtained:

-ADR (Average Daily Rate): ADR from direct-offline and tripster platform is higher.ADR across week is quite stable.
-In weekend ADR is higher than weekday.
+### ADR (Average Daily Rate):

+- ADR from direct-offline and Tripster platform is higher.
+- ADR remains stable across the week, with higher values during weekends.

+### Realisation %:

-Realisation %: Realisation % is almost same acroos booking platform and properties.
+- Realisation % is consistently maintained across booking platforms and properties.

-Occupancy %:In week 20 Occupancy % was higher.
+### Occupancy %:

+- Week 20 showcased higher occupancy %.

-Revenue Breakdown by Categories:Luxary hotels contribute 68 % of total revenue.
+### Revenue Breakdown by Categories:

+- Luxury hotels contribute a significant 68% to the total revenue.

-Week-wise Performance:
+## Week-wise Performance:

-Explored the trends in Occupancy %, REVPAR, and ADR over different weeks.
+- Explored trends in Occupancy %, REVPAR, and ADR over different weeks.

-Property-wise Analysis:
+## Property-wise Analysis:

-Investigated performance metrics for each property, uncovering insights on their Revenue, ADR, and Realisation %,DBRN,DSRN,DURN,AVG RATING,CANCELLATION%,REALISATION%
+- Investigated performance metrics for each property, revealing insights on Revenue, ADR, Realisation %, DBRN, DSRN, DURN, AVG RATING, CANCELLATION%, and REALISATION%.

-Room Class Revenue Breakdown:
+## Room Class Revenue Breakdown:

-Visualized the contribution of each room class to the overall revenue.
+- Visualized the contribution of each room class to the overall revenue.

-Lessons Learned:
+## Lessons Learned:

-Overcame challenges in data cleaning and outlier detection, reinforcing my data analysis skills.
+- Overcame challenges in data cleaning and outlier detection, honing data analysis skills.

-Enhanced my ability to interpret and communicate data-driven insights to inform strategic decision-making.
+- Enhanced ability to interpret and communicate data-driven insights for strategic decision-making.

-Improved proficiency in Python, Pandas, and data visualization techniques.
+- Improved proficiency in Python, Pandas, and advanced data visualization techniques.

+Feel free to explore the detailed analysis and visualizations in the provided notebooks.
+Your feedback and insights are highly appreciated! 🚀📈

+**Thank you for joining me on this data-driven journey!** 🙌🔍